thayerz00r/robinhood-ai-trading-bot/README.md

 ## How It Works

 1. **Execution Interval:**
-   - The bot runs every set number of seconds, as defined by `BOT_RUN_INTERVAL_SECONDS`.
+   - The bot runs every set number of seconds, as defined by `RUN_INTERVAL_SECONDS`.

 2. **Stock Processing:**
    - The bot takes the current available stocks in your portfolio and tries to make decisions based on moving averages and insights from OpenAI.